Student life in Ireland

 - University of Limerick

 These universities boast highly respected business schools, and centres of scientific and technology, alongside impressive language, humanities, and arts faculties.
 They offer Bachelor’s, Master’s and Doctorate level degrees over a range of disciplines.

 Ireland’s universities range from the ultra-traditional Trinity College Dublin, founded in 1592 and modeled on Oxford and Cambridge, to the ultra-modern, go-ahead Limerick University, founded in 1972 and based on American universities.
 Universities in Ireland are similar to UK universities in course structure and classification, allowing you to choose from a number of undergraduate subjects.
 You can use the Irish universities shortlisting tool on Unifrog here to check out individual universities.

 Beyond education structure and degree classification, studying in Ireland presents a lot of excellent opportunities.
-Being able to join a vast network of almost 35,000 international students from 161 countries is a good reason why you should come to the country - it means there’s plenty of time and chances to enjoy a vibrant, diverse, international culture and grow your network.
+Being able to join a vast network of over 35,000 international students from over 160 countries is a good reason why you should come to the country - it means there’s plenty of time and chances to enjoy a vibrant, diverse, international culture and grow your network.

 On-campus student halls

 Universities in Ireland typically offer on-campus housing in the form of student halls.
 These tend to be close to lecture halls and facilities, which makes them a great option.
 However, they can be pretty expensive and are in high demand, so if you are interested, you need to start searching for on-campus housing as soon as possible.

 Many universities have off-campus accommodation for undergraduates, with more and more housing being set aside for international students.
 This is slightly different to student halls, where you’re likely to live with a number of students in a much larger building.
 This option tends to be a great choice if you’d like the experience of living with around one to three other people, and a little bit further away from the campus to give you a chance to explore Ireland beyond your campus.